Azhovan/interview-kit/ReadMe.md

     'Bar' => Bar::class
 ];
 ```
-by now whenever you need a dependency, you can inject it as an parameter.
+by now whenever you need a dependency, you can inject it as a parameter.

 ### Migrations
 You may define you table structures in `database/migrations` directory.
 Just like laravel